SublimeLinter/SublimeLinter-ghc/README.md

 [![Build Status](https://travis-ci.org/SublimeLinter/SublimeLinter-ghc.svg?branch=master)](https://travis-ci.org/SublimeLinter/SublimeLinter-ghc)

 This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) provides an interface to [ghc](http://www.haskell.org/ghc/).
-It will be used with files that have the “Haskell” syntax.
+It will be used with files that have the "Haskell" syntax.

 ## Installation